Every Peach Beauty Product You Didn’t Know You Needed

 Last year, Too Faced kicked off the peach obsession via its wildly popular Sweet Peach Palette (there was actually a "line" to get onto Too Faced's website).
 The palette left a sweet taste in the mouthes of beauty fans everywhere, and since then, brands like ColourPop, Winky Lux, and Kylie Cosmetics have jumped on the bandwagon with their own peachy palettes — and we've gotta admit, we're seriously digging it.

 But it's not just beauty brands that have climbed aboard the peach train.
 Celebs and influencers also rock the hue on the regular.
-Check out our favorite ways to wear it — and our favorite peachy products — in the slides ahead.
+Check out our favourite ways to wear it — and our favourite peachy products — in the slides ahead.